-Summer is here in Israel and it is so very, very hot.
-I pick all the vegetables that I need for the day from the garden in the early morning.
-Everything looks fresh, green and moist from the early morning watering and the soft, early morning temperatures.
-This is also the time before the harshness of the sun wilts everything.
-I have been spending a lot of dedicated, late afternoons in the garden giving it all its tender, nurturing attention it needs and in return, it has given me so much wonderful abundance in so many ways.
+Summer has arrived in Israel, and the weather is scorching.
+I gather all the vegetables I need for the day from the garden early in the morning.
+Everything looks fresh, green, and moist from the morning watering and the mild temperatures.
+This time of day spares the plants from the harshness of the sun.
+I have been dedicating many late afternoons to the garden, giving it the tender care it needs, and in return, it has rewarded me with an abundance of wonderful produce.

-If I blink, my zucchini and cucumbers double in size.
-I have an absolute tangle of many red, happy, plump tomatoes smiling at me from their vines.
-My favourites are the yellow teardrop tomatoes that add a glorious colour to a salad.
-Lots of kale, parsley, silverbeet, swiss chard, baby corn and big corn, as well.
-The peppermint and mint have just gone crazy.
-Basil, the green and purple variety.
-Snake beans and French.
-Big round balls of melon.
-Red and green capsicum.
-Chamomile, that I dried the other day.
-And so much more hiding away.
-I have managed to keep the lettuces growing by planting them in the shade of other plants or under the many colourful flowers that peek out amongst the vegetables.
-And, of course, there are the sunflowers that….well, they are just the sun themselves.
+In the blink of an eye, my zucchinis and cucumbers double in size.
+The garden is filled with many plump, red tomatoes beaming from their vines.
+My favourite additions to a salad are the yellow teardrop tomatoes, which add a beautiful pop of colour.
+There’s also plenty of kale, parsley, silverbeet, Swiss chard, baby corn, and large corn.
+The peppermint and mint have grown wildly, alongside green and purple basil.
+I have also cultivated snake beans, French beans, melons, red and green bell peppers, and recently dried chamomile.
+There’s so much more hidden away.
+I’ve kept the lettuces growing by planting them in the shade of other plants or under the colourful flowers that peek out among the vegetables.
+And, of course, there are the sunflowers that… well, they are just like the sun itself.

 mixed dal soup with slivers of ginger

 This mixed dal was inspired by a recipe from ‘The Vegetarian Table’ by Yamuna Devi.
-I was actually following the recipe when I discovered I had misinterpreted the dal she used and instead created a different version which I love.
+I was following the recipe when I discovered I had misinterpreted the dal she used and instead created a different version, which I love.
 Its flavours centre on equal portions of three dal – whole mung dal, yellow toor dal and green split pea.
 Simple and nutritious.
 Hearty and clean.
-It can be served as a soup or as a dal served with rice.
+It can be served as a soup or as a dal with rice.
 What I like most about this mixed dal soup is the slivers of ginger and its unique lemony taste.
-The ginger gives á nice warm surprise when you bite into them.
+The ginger gives a nice, warm surprise when you bite into it.

-Ideally, it is best to soak all three dal overnight.
+Ideally, all three dals should be soaked overnight.
 This will cut down on the cooking time and aid in better digestion, but it is also fine not to if you are cooking spontaneously, as I find I do a lot.

 ingredients